 Works in editions are made with the same strict set of processes, with a necessarily unique outcome for each print.
 Pictured are the first prints of each edition.

 This series was made using a 6" circular copper plate in combination with several lightweight Japanese papers.
 Many of the prints are 'reflexive'; impressions of themselves disintegrating, exploding, distorting and degrading in successive ghost prints.

-Using processes that are simultaneously highly controlled and unpredictable, a unique, handmade sheet of paper is marked under tremendous pressure by an inked plate.
-Crush-scars and negative spaces work in combination with ink marks to gesture at something beyond human limitations - a true absence of order.
+Using processes that are simultaneously highly controlled and unpredictable, a unique, handmade sheet of fibrous paper is marked under tremendous pressure against the same plate, inked once.

 Chaos I (theme) Monoprint on Ginwashi, 1/7

 Chaos I, Variation II Monoprint on Okawara with pencil, 1/7